Close Menu

 Likewise, if you have a loss of feeling in your feet, then you may not know that you stepped on a needle or nail.
 Initially, of course, you won’t feel the pain.
 However, the problem doesn’t really start with the injury.
 Instead, the problem happens when you don’t notice the injury.

 For example, let’s look at diabetic neuropathy.
 Let’s say that you can’t feel a small wound on the bottom of your foot.
 Most of us are not in the habit of checking the bottom of our feet.
 That small wound, left without care, can turn into a sore and then an ulcer.
 If that ulcer becomes infected, it can infect your bone.
 Next, if you get a bone infection or gangrene, then you might have to have an amputation.
-Learn about whether you can reverse diabetes or neuropathy.
+Learn whether you can reverse diabetes or neuropathy.

 AMPUTATION